 How to Put a Fishing Line to a Baitcasting Reel

 They are much more challenging to use as compared to the spinning reels and spin-cast reels.
-However, with regular practice and experience, the baitcasting reels can provide productive and pleasant fishing experience.
+However, with regular practice and experience, the baitcasting reels can provide a productive and pleasant fishing experience.
 The free spool of the baitcasting reels lies perpendicular to the rod’s length.

 Another crucial aspect of the baitcasting reels is that they tend to have larger gear ratios and higher drag systems as compared to other reels.
 This feature enables quick retrievals, maximum pressure, and large prey fishing.
-Amateur anglers might find this reel quite challenging to handle.
+Moreover, amateur anglers might find this reel quite challenging to handle.
 However, the baitcasting reel is the best option for veteran anglers.

 You can choose the best line based on your requirement.
 Please go through the step by step instruction guide on how to put a fishing line on a baitcasting reel.
 After going through these instructions, one step at a time, you can successfully put a line on the baitcasting reel.